-As a TV writer/showrunner, people often ask me how to break into Hollywood.
-But it’s the wrong question to ask.
+As a TV writer and showrunner, people often ask me how to break into Hollywood.

 Writers assume that if they could just get their script into the right hands, the doors to Hollywood will fly open.
 But this couldn’t be further from the truth.
-Even if your script is thrown out of a helicopter and lands in the lap of Steven Spielberg, what’s he going to do if the script is mediocre?
+Even if your script was thrown out of a helicopter and landed in the lap of Steven Spielberg, what’s he going to do if the script is mediocre?
 He’s going to toss it into the bowl of egg salad his butler carries at all times.

-Yeah, but if he likes part of it, maybe he’ll help you develop it, right?
+“Yeah, but if he likes enough of it, maybe he’ll help me develop the rest, right?”

 Keep dreaming.
 Why would he waste his time developing your script when he could just as easily option a script that’s already in great shape?

 I’m not even the tiniest fraction as successful as Steven Spielberg, but the same logic holds for me when staffing for one of my shows.
 Let me give you an example.
 A few years ago, my partner and I were hired to be showrunners on a new sitcom for a streaming network.
 The show didn’t have a big writing budget, so the network suggested we put together a staff of unknowns.
 This would’ve been the perfect opportunity for someone like you.
 You’d gain experience, earn a decent credit, and have a chance to work with two industry veterans.

 I’m not some heartless jerk.
 I like the idea of helping people break into Hollywood, but the thought of hiring an entire staff of unproven writers filled me with anxiety.
 The job of showrunner is stressful enough without the added burden of a writing staff that can’t turn in a solid first draft.

 I spent weeks reading submission after submission, and 99% of the scripts I read were mediocre at best.
 And these were from writers who had already cleared the first hurdle of getting signed with a reputable talent agency.